Welcome To Bible Tools. We're Here To Help You!

-Whether we are beginning in faith or have followed Jesus for years, the Bible can be intimidating.
+Whether we are beginning in faith or have followed Jesus for years, the Bible can be difficult.
 The vast majority of people want to read the Bible, but most don't know how.
-It can be intimidating.
 We want to help take away all the fear or anxiety surrounding the Bible and give you some tools to help you learn and grow.
 At any time if you have a question, you can use the linked buttons below to text or email a staff member and they'll jump in to help.

 Above is a simplified breakdown of the Bible.

 - Creation: God orchestrates the beginning of the universe & life.

 - Corruption: Adam & Eve sin, causing a break between mankind and the Divine.

 - Catastrophe: A flood destroys the Earth, with only Noah and his family as survivors.